10 Reading Comprehension Activities

 7. Linking Verbs

-In this linking verbs worksheet, students have carefully read all 15 sentences.
-In each sentence, they have to circle the linking verbs.
+Read all 15 sentences in the worksheet.
+After reading each sentence, they have to circle the linking verbs.

 Linking verbs do not show actions.
 Instead, they link a subject to a noun or adjective in a sentence.